 Cyber security is a major concern for all businesses and managing password and user credentials can play a big part in protecting the College's IT resources and data.
-All students will be required to use MFA for access to their Office 365 account from September 2021 and regularly change their password when prompted.
+All staff are required to use MFA for access to their Office 365 account and regularly change their password when prompted.